Coin Rotation (Die Alignment)

 Most Roman coin types have a consistent die axis of either 0 or 180 degrees.
 Athenian tetradrachms almost always have a die rotation of 270 degrees.
 Some types do not show any consistency or pattern in die alignment.
 These issues can be described as struck with "loose dies."
 If a type has a consistent die alignment, deviation may indicate a forgery.
 Die alignment is, however, really only useful in detecting very old forgeries.
 Today, most forgers will know and use the correct die axis.

 A die axis of 180 degrees or 6 o'clock is called standard die axis or standard rotation.
-A die axis of 0 degrees or 12 o'clock is called medallic die axis or medalic rotation.
-Types struck with dies held in a hinged or other mechanical device will often have a fairly consistant standard die axis.
-Most modern and many ancient coins were struck with a standard or medallic die axis.
+A die axis of 0 degrees or 12 o'clock is called medallic die axis or metallic rotation.
+Types struck with hinged dies (dies held in a hinged or other mechanical device) will usually have a fairly consistent standard die axis.
+Most modern and many ancient coins were consistently struck with a standard or medallic die axis.
 For ancient coins variation of up to 10% from the normal standard axis is typical and often not noted in descriptions.
 Some coins were struck with hand held or "loose dies" and do not have a normal or standard die axis for the type.

 An incorrect die axis for the type may indicate a forgery, though most modern fakes are produced with the correct die axis for the type.
 When a new hoard of coins appears with a consistent die axis, but is of a type struck with lose dies (without a normal set die axis), the hoard may be fake.
 The opposite is also true.